 A three (3) foot Commitment line shall be marked perpendicular to the foul line halfway (32 ½ feet) between third base and home plate.
 No tags allowed on runners past the Commitment line.

-All Divisions: There will be no scoring plate.
-There will be a scoring line that will be an extended first base foul line.
+All Divisions There will be no scoring plate.
+There will be a scoring line that will be an extended 1st. base foul line.
 The scoring line is used by the offense (runners) only.

 1.4 Strike Zone

-A strike zone mat will be used, with the front of the mat centered on and in line with the front of the field home plate.
-The mat will be twenty two (22) inches wide and thirty four (34) inches long.
-The mat will lay on and completely cover home plate.
+A Strike Zone Board will be used with the front of the board centered on and in line with the front of the field home plate.
+The board will be twenty two (22) inches wide and thirty four (34) inches long.
+The Board will lay on and completely cover home plate.